List of tallest buildings in British Columbia: Tallest buildings

-This list ranks buildings in British Columbia that stand at least 100 m (328 ft) tall, based on CTBUH height measurement standards.
+This list ranks completed buildings in British Columbia that stand at least 100 m (328 ft) tall as of 2026, based on standard height measurement.
 This includes spires and architectural details but does not include antenna masts.
-An equal sign (=) following a rank indicates the same height between two or more buildings.
+The “Year” column indicates the year of completion.
+Buildings tied in height are sorted by year of completion with earlier buildings ranked first, and then alphabetically.